asvrada/CollegeProj-Database/docs/design.md

 # Design

-## What the assignment requires from the program
+## What should program do

-There are two parts of the program: Indexing and Querying.
+There are two main parts in this program: Indexing and Querying.

 ### Indexing